wagiminator/ATtiny85-PhoneChargeGuard/README.md

 The connection between the power supply and the phone is switched on and off via an [AS3621](https://datasheet.lcsc.com/szlcsc/1809211432_AnBon-AS3621_C232288.pdf) P-channel MOSFET.
 Despite its small size, it can switch up to 30V with 6A continuously.
 Its internal on-resistance is only about 20 milliohms.

 ## User Interface
-The user interface utilizes five buttons and a [128x64 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+64+0.96+oled+new+4pin).
+The user interface utilizes five buttons and an [SSD1306 128x32 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+32+0.91+oled).
 An [ATtiny45/85](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf) microcontroller handles the user interface, the control of the power connection and the calculation and display of the measured values.

 ![pic2.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny85-PhoneChargeGuard/master/documentation/PhoneChargeGuard_pic2.jpg)
 ![pic3.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny85-PhoneChargeGuard/master/documentation/PhoneChargeGuard_pic3.jpg)